 As part of this process, the project sponsor hosts a series of public workshops in the areas potentially affected by the proposal.
 Representatives from FERC normally participate in these meetings as well.
 FERC may also hold its own public scoping meetings in the project area.

-FERC will prepare an environmental evaluation using information included in the Certificate Application, supplemental information that may be provided by the company upon request, information assembled by FERC staff, as well as information provided by state and federal agencies and the public.
+FERC will prepare an Environmental Impact Statement (EIS) using information included in the Certificate Application, supplemental information that may be provided by the company upon request, information assembled by FERC staff, as well as information provided by state and federal agencies and the public.
 The evaluation will describe the proposed project and alternatives, as well as identify existing environmental conditions and potential impacts from the project.

 If FERC determines that the project is environmentally acceptable – and is satisfied the project is in the public interest – it will issue an Order granting a Certificate of Public Convenience and Necessity.
 FERC issues this document to signify that approval has been granted to build and operate the pipeline.

 It is important to the partners to be a good neighbor in Oregon and conduct business in a manner that protects the natural environment.
-We work together with any affected county and city agencies during construction or maintenance projects.
+We are working together with a number of federal, state, and local agencies, including:

 Federal Energy Regulatory Commission (FERC)